PBK Young Scholar Award

 The Phi Beta Kappa Association of East Central Illinois invites submissions for the Phi Beta Kappa Young Scholar Award.
-Five academically talented high school juniors in east central Illinois will be awarded certificates of recognition and monetary prizes from the association at a spring banquet to be held at Eastern Illinois University on Saturday, May 4, 2013.
+Five academically talented high school juniors in east central Illinois will be awarded certificates of recognition and monetary prizes from the association at a spring banquet to be held at Eastern Illinois University.
 Winners, their parents, and their principals will be invited to the banquet at which prizes for first, second, and third place will be awarded along with two prizes for honorable mention.
-The winners will receive a book and monetary prizes of $100, $75, $50, $25, and $25 respectively.
+The winners will receive a book and monetary prizes of $125, $100, $75, $50, and $50 respectively.
 The banquet costs for all winning students and two guests also will be covered.

 RULES FOR SUBMISSION